Santo Antão, Cape Verde: Population

 In the 1830s, the estimated population of Santo Antão was 24,000.

 Economy

 Fishing and agriculture are the main industries on the island.

 Agriculture

-View of the mountains of Vale do Paúl, where terraces plantations can be seen.
+View of the mountains of Vale do Paúl, where planted terraces can be seen.

 The island's agriculture products include sugar cane, yams, cassava, bananas, mangoes, and grain.
 The main product on the island is a kind of rum known as grogue.
 Mills continue to distill grogue in the Paul Valley.

 Due to its mountainous nature, most of the island's plantations are done in terraces, obviating the use of machinery and requiring immense manual labor.
 Recently, some experiences using drip irrigation have been taking place in order to mitigate the drought conditions.

 The exportation of many of the island's agriculture products to other islands has been prohibited for nearly two decades because of the millipede (Spinotarsus caboverdus) blight, but the quarantine was lifted in 2008.